-That’s how we lookedis looked in a swimming session: small dots in the huge ocean.
+This is how we looked during a swimming training session: small dots in an enormous ocean.

-When you realize, that you are in the middle of an ocean, with a depth of hundreds of meters, sometimes it was frightening.
+When you realize, that you are in the middle of an ocean, with a depth of hundreds of meters, sometimes it can be frightening.

 The diving was quite pleasant.
-We haven’t seen mantas not many sharks, but I always like the calm atmosphere below the surface.
+We didn’t see any manta rays nor many sharks, but I always enjoy the calm atmosphere just below the surface.

-All in all, since I learned to dive 15 months ago, I cumulated 17 dives in four countries: in Israel, in Maldives, In Costa Rica, and now in Seychelles.
+All in all, since learning to dive 15 months earlier, I have completed 17 dives in four countries: in Israel, in Maldives, In Costa Rica, and now in Seychelles.